Legal Notice

 While the district claims schools are safe and open, many students who crossed the picket line reported otherwise.
 Instead of being in classrooms, students were grouped in masses, directed into ‘holding zones’ like the gym or cafeteria all day.
 According to various students, hundreds of kids were being supervised by just 3 to 4 adults at a time.

-While your child may be marked as ‘present’, there is no actual education happening.
-Instead, students are told to stay in their seats with threats of their phones being confiscated, and forced to complete busywork packets.
-One student noted that 6th and 11th graders were being handed the same worksheets covering topics at the elementary level, including addition and subtraction, and basic pronouns.
-They were told that these packets would be arbitrarily ‘graded’, retroactively being applied to their real classes, creating unnecessary anxiety over useless material that had already been learned years prior.
+While your child may be marked as ‘present’, many accounts suggest no actual education is happening.
+Instead, students are often forced to complete busywork packets or sit in their seats all day with threats of their phones being confiscated.
+One student noted that 6th and 11th graders were being handed the same worksheets covering topics at the elementary level.

 The implications of this strike are profound, heavily impacting our academic futures and ruining our hard work.
 Students on the ground report having zero access to the tools and resources needed to learn.
-Art students have no means of using their supplies, and are unable to use the school iPads.
-Ceramics students cannot work on their assignments, meaning student projects are literally drying out, passively being ruined.
-Science labs, musical instruments, books, and others are completely off limits.
+Art students have no means of using their supplies, Science labs, musical instruments, and books are completely off limits.

-Aside from taking mandated state practice tests, students are not allowed to use this time to study for upcoming AP exams.
 One student summarized the experience of sitting in the gym all day doing fake packets, labeling it as ‘very restricting’ and a ‘straight useless’ use of time.
 We students are losing crucial days of education.
 We need our real teachers back.
-It is not a fault of our educators that the district does not adequately support them in their ability to maintain a stable and safe life for their families.
-The district is actively participating in a state-funded staring contest, while teachers and students foot the bill.

-Legal Notice: These accounts represent the personal experiences and perspectives of students present inside NUSD facilities.
-They are provided as testimonials for informational purposes.
+Notice: These accounts represent the personal experiences and perspectives of students present inside NUSD facilities.

 End the staring contest.